KerryM001/yoga-with-kerry/README.md

 For the page we decided on a black (#000) and red theme (#a red hash i can't remember one) to hark back to the designs of the Sega megadrive which is symbolic of the retro gaming scene blah blah bull shit goes here
 ​
 ## **Typography**
-​
-Here is a chance to discuss the fonts used and again why, doesn't need to be crazy detail ​
+​​
-* Throughout the page, there are three fonts used:
+* Throughout the page, there are two fonts used:
-  * Oswald - For the title to give it a strong presence.
+  * Oswald -
-  * DM sans - For all other headings including the navbar.
-  * Open sans - for all content text.
-​
-* DM and Open sans were both selected to complement each other and because they have a soft appearance which I thought best suited to the site
+  *
   * All fonts were sourced from Google fonts, as stated in the credits.
 ​
 ## **Current Features Common to all pages**
 ​